web3-engineer/web3-engineer/README.md

 ### 🎯 Hello World ### 👾 Hello Agents ###
 💻 Computer Engineer and Data Scientist.

+what i know is just a small piece of the infinite garden 👁️‍🗨️

-+15 commercial tech projects and counting /// +200 AI Agents deployed, +75 smart contracts deployed on mainnet.
++75 smart contracts deployed on various mainnets ✅

+Some hundreds of AI Agents deployed on the surface and in the deeps 🌊

 🤓 Certified Advanced skills ⬇️